OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 <img src="Images/Chapters/0x06a/iOS_Folder_Structure.png" alt="iOS App Folder Structure" width="350">

+On iOS, system applications can be found in the `/Applications` directory while user-installed apps are available under `/private/var/containers/`.
+However, finding the right folder just by navigating the file system is not a trivial task as every app gets a random 128-bit UUID (Universal Unique Identifier) as its directory name.

-System applications are in the `/Applications` directory.
-You can use [IPA Installer Console](https://cydia.saurik.com/package/com.autopear.installipa "IPA Installer Console") to identify the installation folder for user-installed apps (available under `/private/var/containers/`).
-Connect to the device via SSH and run the command `ipainstaller` (which does the same thing as `installipa`) as follows:
+In order to easily obtain the installation directory information for user-installed apps you can follow the following methods:

+Connect to the terminal on the device and run the command `ipainstaller` ([IPA Installer Console](https://cydia.saurik.com/package/com.autopear.installipa "IPA Installer Console")) as follows:

 ```shell
 iPhone:~ root# ipainstaller -l